deadlydog/deadlydog.github.io/_posts/2012-09-25-adding-and-accessing-custom-sections-in-your-c-app-config.md

 The ConnectionManagerEndpointsCollection class inherits from ConfigurationElementCollection and overrides the required fields.
 The first tells it what type of Element to create when adding a new one (in our case a ConnectionManagerEndpointElement), and a function specifying what property on our ConnectionManagerEndpointElement class is the unique key, which I’ve specified to be the Name field.

 The last class defined is the actual meat of our elements.
 It inherits from ConfigurationElement and specifies the properties of the element (which can then be set in the xml of the App.config).
-The “ConfigurationProperty” attribute on each of the properties tells what we expect the name of the property to correspond to in each element in the app.config, as well as some additional information such as if that property is required and what it’s default value should be.
+The "ConfigurationProperty" attribute on each of the properties tells what we expect the name of the property to correspond to in each element in the app.config, as well as some additional information such as if that property is required and what it’s default value should be.

 Finally, the code to actually access these values would look like this: